-Extra advice for specific classes of research
+Extra advice for specific classes of artifacts

 Creating good research artifacts is hard and what makes an artifact good varies from community to community and is often unwritten.
-Here are some non-authoritative guidelines that you might find useful, targeted at specific kinds of research:
+Here are some non-authoritative guidelines that you might find useful, targeted at specific kinds of artifacts: